+Weakly branching shrubs or small trees, sometimes scrambling lianas, unarmed.
 Stipules persistent or caducous, free or briefly connate at base, broadly to narrowly triangular, acuminate or bifid at tip.

-Leaves opposite (or ternate in non-climbing species), petiolate; blades elliptic, ovate, lanceolate to oblanceolate, membranaceous, chartaceous to subcoriaceous; domatia absent.
-Inflorescences leaf-opposed, with 1 or 3 leaves opposed to the peduncles, or occasionally terminal, pedunculate, sometimes with secondary peduncles, capitate, with 2-10(-15) flowers per head; ovaries of individual flowers congested but not fused.
-Flowers 4-5(6)-merous, bisexual, heterostylous, protandrous.
-Calyx persistent, extremely reduced, tubular or funnelform, truncate, undulate or with small, broadly triangular lobes; corolla hypocrateriform or narrowly infundibuliform, pale green to white, tube adaxially glabrous or pilose at 2-4 mm above the base; lobes 4-5(6), valvate, reflexed, linear-lanceolate, margins entire or ciliate, dorsally corniculate; stamens included, inserted near middle of tube or near mouth of corolla, glabrous, anthers oblong; ovary 2-locular, with 2 ovules per locule, sometimes appearing as 4-locular due to thick placenta within each locule; style included or exserted just beyond corolla mouth, obtuse to capitate, or shortly bifid.
+Leaves opposite (ternate in nonclimbing species), petiolate; blades elliptic, ovate, lanceolate to oblanceolate, membranaceous, chartaceous to subcoriaceous; domatia absent.
+Inflorescences leaf-opposed, with 1 or 3 leaves opposed to the peduncles (due to extreme reduction of internode), or occasionally terminal, pedunculate, sometimes with secondary peduncles, capitate, with 2-10(-15) flowers per head; ovaries of individual flowers congested but not fused.
+Flowers 4-5(6)-merous, heterostylous.
+Calyx persistent, extremely reduced, tubular or funnelform, truncate, undulate or with small, broadly triangular lobes; corolla hypocrateriform or narrowly infundibuliform, pale green to white, tube adaxially glabrous or pilose near the base; lobes 4-5(6), valvate, reflexed, linear-lanceolate, margins entire or ciliate, dorsally corniculate; stamens included, inserted near middle of tube or near mouth of corolla, glabrous, anthers oblong; ovary 2-locular, with 2 ovules per locule, sometimes appearing as 4locular due to thick placenta within each locule; style included or exserted just beyond corolla mouth, obtuse to capitate, or shortly bifid.
 Infructescence a head of a few to many fruits congested but not fused.
-Fruit drupaceous, globose to oblong-ovoid, passing from red to maroon or purple-black at maturity, sometimes with longitudinal grooves or costae; pyrenes 4 or fewer per fruit (due to the abortion of 1-2 ovules), vertical, woody, ovoid to reniform, angled at the ventral edge.
+Fruit drupaceous, globose to oblong-ovoid, passing from red to maroon or purple-black at maturity; pyrenes 4 or fewer per fruit (due to the abortion of 1-2 ovules), vertical, woody, ovoid to reniform, angled at the ventral edge.